Dravitar/764361/README.md

 * from sklearn.model_selection import RandomizedSearchCV
 * from sklearn.model_selection import GridSearchCV

 After testing all the algorithms, we decided the best performing one was Random Forest (we will explain more about this decision in the following paragraph).
 To conclude the model training, we proceeded to tune our hyperparameters.
 We did this by testing both a randomized search on hyperparameters, and grid search.
-The parameters chosen for the final model are the following: "max_depth": 30, "min_samples_leaf": 8, "min_samples_split": 15, "n_estimators": 300.
+After testing different options, we selected the following parameters for the final model: "max_depth": 30, "min_samples_leaf": 8, "min_samples_split": 15, "n_estimators": 300.
-Even though the MAE of the Random Forest Regressor model with default parameters is lower, the minimum samples in leaf nodes is 1.
-This means the model is susceptible to noise and the max depth is much higher.
-This could lead to overfitting and may cause problems with new data.
-The RMSE and the R-squared values are slighly improved.
-Either way, in both cases the models are robust.
-Therefore, in our final choice we prioritized having a better generelazition.

 Finally, you can observe in *Fig 8* the flowchart illustrating the path in algorithm testing.